qTip2/qTip2/docs/style.md

-#Style
+# Style

 The style object allows you to assign custom classes to the main qTip element, as well as [Themeroller](http://jqueryui.com/themeroller/) and tip options when using the [tips plugin](./plugins/tips.md)

-## style.classes: *""*
+## style.classes

 ### Values
-"String", false
+"String", false *(Default: "")*

 ### Overview
 A *space separated* string containing all class names which should be added to the main qTip element.